Juan Ramón Paredes

-Juan Ramón Paredes Zelaya (born 23 May 1950) is a former Salvadoran professional football player and currently the manager of Cangrejera FC of the Tercera Division.
+Juan Ramón Paredes Zelaya (born 23 May 1950) is a Salvadoran former professional football player and coach, who last managed of Cangrejera FC of the Tercera Division.

 Coaching career

 Alianza

 Paredes became the coach of Alianza at the beginning of the 2000 season.
 He went on to win the Apertura 2001; in the process, Paredes became the first (and, so far, only) Salvadoran to win a title with Alianza as coach.
 He took the team to several final series before quitting the club to become coach of the El Salvador national team.

 Paredes led the El Salvador team to the Central American and Caribbean titles in 2002.

 He quit as manager of Independiente Nacional 1906 in September 2006.

 Once Municipal

-Juan Ramón Paredes was signed as coach of Once Municipal on 10 March 2008 after the shock resignation of Hugo Coria.
-However Juan Ramón Paredes could not reverse the terrible form slump of Once Municipal after only 8 matches in charge with only 3 draws and 5 losses to show for it (including a 5–2 defeat against Isidro Metapán).
+Paredes was signed as coach of Once Municipal on 10 March 2008 after the shock resignation of Hugo Coria.
+He could not reverse the terrible form slump of Once Municipal after eight matches in charge with three draws and five losses to show for it (including a 5–2 defeat against Isidro Metapán).
 Paredes resigned as coach on 27 April.